…blessed to bare my feet on the soil of my sanctuary.

 Thusly, this perfect sequence of events, allowed me to use the next four hours as crucially & calmly as possible.
 Because, for that entire span of time, I had to exalt every fiber of my being to remain dignified & manurable.
 As I informed the Delta agents I was scheduled for a four hour layover; which was what I had purchased on-site in Rome, from a registered agent at the airport.
 Though they had no record of my connecting flight nor its number.
 Yet, I was able to provide them screenshots I had captured on my MacBook (because my new iPad Pro had stop functioning on the 3rd of March – which added to the cluster I was facing) of what I had indeed purchased.

 And, some 37 minutes before the next and last flight of the day was scheduled to leave heading west.
-I was provided with printed tickets, and made my way through yet another security portal – having been forced to go through it twice, mind you, due to having three good swallows of water left in my sustainable travel mug.
+I was made to pay for yet another one-way ticket home, and made my way through yet another security portal – having been made to go through it twice, mind you, due to having three good swallows of water left in my sustainable travel mug.
 Secured – but totally forgotten about in the midst of what appeared to be utter madness.
 Then, though I felt like collapsing onto my seat, I pulled out my wipes and prepared my space for the route to Salt Lake City, and then Sea-tac!!

 Fortunately, upon my arrival, my brother not only warmly welcomed me.
 He had also made reservations for me to stay in a comfortable suite.
 (Where a bit of the jet lag I have been fighting began to rear its head.)
 Then he drove the distance, from his port of duty – some seven hours, to pick me up in Seattle, and then safely home.